structured-query-language/structured-query-language.github.io/ASOF-and-MATCH_CONDITION-join.md

 Let’s start with a Stock Portofolio example.

 ### stock_prices
-We have a table `stock_price` of stock prices with timestamps:
+We have a table `stock_prices` of stock prices with timestamps:

 | SYMBOL | PRICE | STOCK_PRICE_ASOF        |
 |--------|-------|-------------------------|